tswanson222/WWCS2018_Tutorial/README.md

-[Tutorial in R](WWCS18_SwansonTutorial.html) on Fourier analysis and identifying long-range correlations in time series data.
+[WWCS 2018 Tutorial](WWCS18_SwansonTutorial.html) in R on Fourier analysis and identifying long-range correlations in time series data.